swiftlang/swift-package-manager/Documentation/README.md

 ## About Packages

 A package consists of Swift source files and a manifest file.
-The manifest file, called Package.swift, defines the package’s name and its contents using the PackageDescription module.
+The manifest file, called `Package.swift`, defines the package’s name and its contents using the PackageDescription module.
 A package has one or more targets.
 Each target specifies a product and may declare one or more dependencies.

 ---